exercism/javascript/concepts/for-loops/about.md

 for (let i = 0; i < list.length; i++) {
   // code that should be executed for each item in the array }

-// i is not available here
 ```

-Variables that are defined in the header with `let` are scoped to the for statement.
-In the example above you would see `ReferenceError: i is not defined` if you would try to access the counter outside of the for loop.

 All three parts of the header are optional.
 This is rarely utilized in practice.